ssk-d/fireflutter/README.md

 ## Cloud Functions

 We tried to limit the usage of Cloud Functions as minimum as possible.
-But there are some functionalities we cannot acheive without it.
+But there are some functionalities we cannot achive without it.

 One of the reason why we use Cloud Funtions is to enable like and dislike functionality.
 It is a simple functionality but when it comes with Firestore security rule, it's not an easy work.
 And Cloud Functions does better with it.

 - Do [Download and Set FireFlutter Firebase Project](#download-and-set-fireflutter-firebase-project)
+- Install node modules under functions folder.
+  - `$ cd functions`
+  - `$ npm i`
+  - `$ cd ..`
 - Run `firebase deploy --only functions`.
 You will need Firebase `Pay as you go` plan to deploy it.
+  - If you meet `Error: HTTP Error: 403, Unknown Error` erro, then you may try again.

 ### Funtions Test